 Fill a Robust and Durable Toy (like a Kong) Full of Their Favourite Treats

-One way to keep their mind occupied while you are not there to give your cockapoo attention is by getting a Kong or their favourite sturdy and durable toy and filing it with their favourite treats and snacks.
-They’ll be too busy trying to get the tasty goodies kept inside to notice you gone and are less likely to feel stressed and anxious.
+One way to keep their mind occupied while you are not there to give your cockapoo attention is by getting a Kong or their favourite sturdy and durable toy and filling it with their favourite treats and snacks.
+They’ll be too busy trying to get the tasty goodies kept inside to notice you are gone and are less likely to feel stressed and anxious.

 Hide Their Favourite Treats Around The House/Room

 Whether they have free roam of the place or a restricted area, you should also think about laying treats for your dog to find.
 Be careful not to hide them anywhere you don’t want their paws, claws and teeth ripping or damaging as they try to rummage for the goodies.
 Like the above tip, this will help keep them so preoccupied with their mission to follow their nose that they’ll barely notice you are gone.

 Does your cockapoo have a favourite toy?
 You know, a special one they snuggle up to or like to fight with and tussle?
 Make sure you leave that out where they can get to, as the familiarity of the toy will help them deal better with the unfamiliarity of you not being there in the house.
 The kong below is one of my dog’s favourite toys.
 We fill it full of treats before she goes out, and she loves to spend time hitting this.

 - Instinctual Needs: The KONG Classic red rubber toy...

 Make Sure They Have Access to Fresh Water